Complete guide to managing network isolation and custom networks in Joblet.

 echo "Network $network appears unused"

-# rnx network delete $network
+# rnx network remove $network

 fi